7 Summer Fundraising Ideas That Actually Work

 A great way to respond to this need is to organize summer camping or summer hiking.
 This is a great fundraising idea for almost any age group, which makes it simple to customize depending on your nonprofit’s audience and mission.

 This summer fundraising idea has a lot of potential.
 The simplest one to organize is a one-day excursion to a nearby forest or a national park.
 You can also organize a camping excursion.
-To really take it up a notch, you could add these to your hike/camping:
+To take it up a notch, you could add these to your hike/camping:

 • Wildflower hikes: Follow the blooms with a guide.